jingleBroda/Look_to_cook/privacy_policy.md

-# Privacy policy Look to cookie.
+# Privacy policy Look to cook.

 I, JingleBroda, respect the privacy of the users of our Look to cook app.
 In this privacy statement, I want to explain what data users collect, how they collect it, and how they protect it.